 Summary

 Senior citizens and other debilitating populations are living longer and want to defer transitioning into assisted living facilities.
 Delaying the move can save nearly ninety thousand dollars annually and provide additional value (e.g., personalized comfort).
 However, those savings typically require care degradation.
-Researchers and designers are mitigating these issues through wearable technologies (e.g., smartwatches).
-These solutions are impractical for extended periods due to restricting movement, requiring carrying the device, remembering to charge it, among other limitations.
-Instead, the state of the art solutions utilizes real-time video processing to provide an equal or better experience without being obtrusive.
+The state of the art solutions utilizes real-time video processing to provide an equal or better experience without being obtrusive.
 Computer vision strategies typically employ a skeletal tracking process.
 This process must first convert the patient’s skeleton into 3D space then assess the changes.
 That operation requires a combination of CNN, RNN, and ensemble algorithms.
 Multiple challenges arise while implementing these pipelines.
 For instance, there are minimal open datasets for analyzing indoor low-activity behaviors.
 This limitation causes researchers to build everything from step one forward.

 Luckily, there are existing tools and services to simplify the development experience when designing complex behaviors.
 After determining the patient’s intent, the operating system must respond with an appropriate response.
 This reaction frequently requires manipulating the physical world from the virtual domain.
 Cyber-Physical Systems create those communication bridges, enabling data analytics to manipulate the physical realm.
-There are several well-established patterns for approaching these challenges, but the ecosystem is fractured (e.g., requires multiple vendors).
+There are several well-established patterns for approaching these challenges.
 Researchers must minimize adding complexity within this complicated problem space.

 Lastly, unlocking these challenges could enable an extremely competitive service offering.
 Today, assisted living centers must employ numerous staff members and maintain the physical buildings.
 Instead, the ECSOS enables centralized nursing teams to scale across sales territories while reducing costs and increasing efficiencies.
 Additionally, since the patients remain within their residence, the business can leverage smaller facilities.
 Furthermore, the service is marketable to a broader audience.
 While traditional living centers only care for end-of-life patients.
 ECSOS applies to any widow or elderly parent.
 Children are often hesitant to “put their mom in a home” but will gladly subscribe to the piece of mind that “someone is watching mom.”
 The business can tap into those emotions to produce win-win scenarios.